imagineLife/big-site/content/js/control-flow/ordering-async.md

 - each has a different time to wait for the callback to run (_hopefully with functions named to match the timeout duration: mid, shortest and longest_)
 - each logs a string

-## ToDo: Run And Aoutput In Reverse Order
+## Run In Parallel And Output In Reverse Order
-One interesting detail could be to run them in order `longestFn`,`midFn`,`shortestFn` (_with printResOrErr as the callback to see the output_) and see how the output is actually in _reverse order_: shortest, mid, then longest:
+One interesting detail could be to run them in order `longestFn`,`midFn`,`shortestFn` (_with printResOrErr as the callback to see the output_) and see how the output is actually in _reverse order_: shortest, mid, then longest.
 ```js
 longestFn(printResOrErr)
 midFn(printResOrErr)